The First Year with Twins: 10 Lessons from the Trenches

 By Marianne Badurina

 When I was pregnant with twins, I thought I was prepared.
 I had read the books, gathered advice from other parents, and even received a special twin nursing pillow from my cousin.
-But nothing – and I mean nothing – could have prepared me for the reality of caring for two newborns simultaneously.
+But nothing could have prepared me for the reality of caring for two newborns simultaneously.

-The truth is, having twins isn't just double the work of having one baby.
-It's an entirely different experience that comes with its own unique challenges, surprises, and yes, moments of pure chaos.
-If you're expecting twins or know someone who is, here are the ten most important things I learned during those first exhausting but transformative months.
+The truth?
+Having twins isn't just double the work of having one baby.
+It's an entirely different experience with unique challenges, surprises, and yes, moments of pure chaos.
+After surviving those first exhausting months with my twins (now 2½ years old), here are the ten most important lessons I learned.

 1. One Twin Might Love Breastfeeding While the Other Doesn't

 My daughter loved to breastfeed.
-After each nursing session she looked like a little puppy that just got her back scratched – perfectly content, comfortable and happy.
-My son, on the other hand, was never a fan of it.
-He was a hungry little man and preferred the speed of the bottle.
+After each nursing session she looked like a little puppy that just got her back scratched – perfectly content and happy.
+My son?
+Never a fan.
+He was a hungry little man and preferred the bottle's speed.

-My advice: have a plan going in but adapt in real-time to whatever situation comes up.
-Accept that when raising twins, it's truly their world and you're just living in it.
+My advice: Have a plan but adapt in real-time.
+When raising twins, it's truly their world and you're just living in it.
+Fed is best, whether that's breast, bottle, or both.

 3. Don't Lift a Finger for Your Guests